Cookies on this website

 Senior Post-doctoral Researcher and BRC Project Manager

-I am working as a postdoctoral researcher with the Psychopharmacology and Emotion Research Lab (PERL), led by Professor Catherine Harmer.
-I am broadly interested in research which helps us understand the mechanisms of psychiatric problems and their treatments.
+I am broadly interested in research which helps us understand the neurocognitive mechanisms of interventions for psychiatric problems.

-My PhD was also in psychopharmacology research, focused on a) the differences between participants with treatment-resistant and treatment-responsive schizophrenia and b) the effects of clozapine on DNA methylation (an epigenetic process) in treatment-resistant schizophrenia at King's College London.
+My doctoral work (KCL, 2014-17) investigated pharmacological treatments in treatment-resistant schizophrenia.
+Specifically, I worked on investigating a) whether their were categorical differences between participants with treatment-resistant and treatment-responsive schizophrenia and b) the effects of clozapine on DNA methylation (an epigenetic process) in treatment-resistant schizophrenia.